joe-sky/jsx-sfc/packages/jsx-sfc/README.md

   <img alt="volar demo" src="https://user-images.githubusercontent.com/12705724/125753697-6957efee-61ef-4cd3-ab4c-803003a30256.gif" width="800" />
 </p>

-In the demo, click the "Split Editors" button in the upper right corner to generate 3 sub editors according to the `template`/`style`/`script` code in SFCs, and then each editor folds the unrelated code.
+In the demo, click the "Split Editors" button in the upper right corner to generate 3 sub editors according to the `template`/`style`/`script` code in SFC, and then each editor folds the unrelated code.

 At the beginning, I just found it interesting.
 But after thinking and experimenting, I found it useful: